-Tesla Charging Port Replacement: Full Guide
+Tesla Charging Port Replacement: Complete DIY Guide (2026)

 If your Tesla's charging port has failed completely β not just a stuck latch, but actual electrical failure, burned pins, or physical damage β you'll need a full charge port assembly replacement.
 This is different from the common stuck charge port fix, which is usually a latch actuator issue.